 The ground floor of the Signal Box is a museum of signalling and railway artefacts.
 The upper floor has been fully restored, with a 44 lever frame dating to at least 1904, retrofitted with signalling instruments to illustrate how it looked in the 1970s.

 See how the operators communicated with other signal boxes at Napsbury and Harpenden by bells, and how the levers worked to move tracks and change the points.
 And while you are exploring the world of a Victorian signal box, modern trains thunder past on the tracks just a few metres away.

 The Signal Box is surrounded by a small garden where visitors are invited to operate old signalling equipment themselves and to ring the bells that signalled trains passing by.
 You can see examples of different types of signalling equipment from the late Victorian period to modern LEDs.

 The box is the largest preserved Midland Railway signal box in the UK and the only one in its original position.
 It has been listed Grade II for its heritage value.

 The box restoration won numerous heritage awards, including the 2010 National Invensys Rail Signalling Award.
 You can see 'before and after' photos of the restoration, and watch a video of the transformation.

 The museum is free to enter, though donations are appreciated.
 Opening hours are limited, normally to specific Sunday afternoons throughout the year, as well as the annual Heritage Open Days weekend in September.
 Please see the official website for current opening details.

 Access from St Albans rail station is very easy.
-Exit the station from platform 4, cross Victoria Street (the B691), turn right across the railway bridge and you will see the Signal Box at the edge of the large car park to your left.
+Leave the station by the Platform 4 exit and turn left to cross the large carpark - the box is at the end of the carpark.
 The entrance is no more than 200 yards from the railway station and will take only a few minutes to reach.